 25 girls from Central High School in Bridgeport will take part in a leadership summit and mentoring program.
 There will be a variety of topics covered, including networking, budgeting/saving, and interviewing.
 A panel of women in leadership positions will share their personal journeys as well.
 Students will have one-on-one mentors to help them with school and career planning.

-JA Entrepreneur Academy: in partnership with Sacred Heart University and Webster Bank
+JA Entrepreneur Mindset: in partnership with Sacred Heart University and Webster Bank

 Previous JA Experiences: